 OVERVIEW: The Summit Foundation is the philanthropic vehicle of Giving Pledge signatories Roger Sant and his wife Victoria.
-The foundation's environmental grantmaking is directed through its Conserving the Mesoamerican Reef Program, and its Sustainable Cities program.
+The foundation conducts its marine conservation grantmaking through its Conserving the Mesoamerican Reef Program.

-PROFILE: The Summit Foundation has three grantmaking programs, two of which involve the environment.
-Its Conserving the Mesoamerican Reef program focuses on both land-based and coastal/marine issues that threaten the Mesoamerican Reef in Mexico, Belize, Guatemala, and the northern coast of Honduras.
-The program has identified three major threats to the region: overfishing, mass tourism, and commercial agriculture.
+The Summit Foundation conducts its marine conservation through its Mesamerican Reef program, which focuses exclusively on both land-based and marine issues that threaten the Mesoamerican Reef in Mexico, Belize, Guatemala, and the northern coast of Honduras.
+The program prioritizes grantmaking for projects that address overfishing, mass tourism, and commercial agriculture.
 It also addresses key local capacity needs including environmental law and advocacy.
+Recent grantees may be explored here.
+Grants range from about $40,000 to $200,000, and largely support established, larger organizations.

-Among others, Summit supports the Healthy Reefs for Healthy People Initiative, which "tracks changes in reef health and social well-being through a strong set of commonly agreed indicators that effectively inform management actions."
+Summit also supports the Healthy Reefs for Healthy People Initiative, which "tracks changes in reef health and social well-being through a strong set of commonly agreed indicators that effectively inform management actions."

 Unfortunately for grantseekers, the Summit Foundation does not accept unsolicited proposals or letters of inquiry.